carlonicora/obsidian-rpg-manager/README.md

 1. **Sign Up for an OpenAI Account:** Visit the OpenAI website and sign up for an account by clicking on the 'Sign Up' button and following the prompts.
 2. **Generate API Key:** Once you have created your account and logged in, navigate to the 'API' section in your OpenAI account dashboard.
 Here, you will find the option to generate a new API key.
 Follow the on-screen instructions to create your key.
 3. **Enter API Key in RPG Manager:** Open RPG Manager and navigate to the settings section.
 Input your newly generated OpenAI API key into the designated field.
+4. **Select the OpenAI model you want to use:** The model determines the capabilities, speed and cost of the operations.
+The default model is gpt-4.1-nano

 ### 6.5.
 Alternatives to ChatGPT